 Students who are deaf-blind require individualized, focused support, to successfully transition to adult life.
 This initiative supports state deaf-blind projects in their efforts to improve services and outcomes for this population.
-A major focus of our work involves building and facilitating effective partnerships among the state projects, organizations, and individuals who are dedicated to promoting successful transition to adulthood for students who are deaf-blind.
+A major focus of our work involves building and facilitating effective partnerships among the state projects, organizations, and individuals who are dedicated to promoting transition to adulthood for students who are deaf-blind.

 Improving Transition Outcomes

 NCDB provides support to state deaf-blind projects as they engage in systems-change activities designed to improve state services (e.g., education, vocational rehabilitation, developmental disabilities) for young adults who are deaf-blind and have additional disabilities.

 - A peer-learning community (currently closed to new members) consisting of state project personnel, National Family Association for Deaf-Blind board and affiliate members, and Helen Keller National Center staff.
 Read an update of the groups activities.